 - d.
 30 points: Enhance this function so that it will also keep track of which matches or occlusions occurred to produce a matching, with an M matrix, and returns the disparities of the best match.
 The disparities for the example in (c) should look like: [0 -1 1 1 1 1], where -1 indicates an occlusion.
 Turn in your code and a print out showing the result. - e.
-20 points: Now expand your program so that you read in left and right images from a file and compute a 2D disparity map for the entire images.
+15 points: Now expand your program so that you apply it to left and right images and compute a 2D disparity map for the entire images.
 This is done by just running the 1D stereo code on each pair of conjugate epipolar lines (ie, each pair of rows with the same row number) and collecting the results together.
 Save the resulting disparity maps.
 Run your code on the Tsukuba images, and turn in the resulting disparity map.
 These are T3bw.jpg and T4bw.jpg.
 Below we show the images and resulting map that we obtain.

 Turn in your code, and the output on these runs.
 The web page also includes two random dot stereograms, I1L and I1R.
 Run your code on these and turn in an image showing the resulting disparity map.
+If you have the right answer, it should be obvious to you.